Malibu Grand Prix: Fresno, California

 Fresno, California was home to one of the first Malibu Grand Prix locations, near the intersection of Blackstone Ave and Herndon Ave.
 The facility stood from 1977 until 1997, at which time its 20-year lease on the property was up.
 The location was briefly renamed "Fresno Grand Prix" after being acquired by an independent investor, though the property owner eventually sold the parcel of land, which included one of the last drive-in movie theaters in California.
 The building and track were demolished to make way for an expansion of the River Park Shopping Center.
 The land once occupied by the track is now a Costco parking lot.

 Oakland, California

 There was also a Malibu Grand Prix in Oakland immediately south of the Coliseum from the 1970s through the mid-1990s.
 The facility was closed and demolished and the site is now an overflow parking lot for the Coliseum.

 Redwood City, California

 Opened in 1979, closed August 2013.
 Located at Highway 101 and Woodside Rd.
 Featured mini golf, batting cages, bumper boats, the "Castle," and the Virage/Roadrunner karts.
 The main site is now an office building complex, but remnants of the golf course and race track remain covered under weeds and grass.

-The track record was 48.19 seconds, set in the yellow and blue club car.
-This car was the fastest car Redwood City ever saw.
-These laps were set in the cold night air, with very little traffic on the track, allowing the driver to keep the tires warm (not having to wait in line).
-The motor, a Kawasaki 2 cylinder, 2 stroke, favored the cooler air.
+It was considered one of the most popular of all MGPs.
+Saturday nights were known for particularly long lines.